Chart Color Schemes

 Educational outcomes in Royal Park - Hendon - Albert Park fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 19.6%, significantly lower than the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 13.9%, followed by postgraduate qualifications (3.7%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 35.2% of residents aged 15+ holding them - advanced diplomas (9.5%) and certificates (25.7%).
+Vocational credentials are prominent, with 35.2% of residents aged 15+ holding them - advanced diplomas (9.5%) and certificates (25.7%).

 A substantial 24.8% of the population is actively pursuing formal education, including 8.1% in primary, 5.7% in secondary, and 5.0% in tertiary education.
-Educational facilities include Hendon Primary School and Our Lady Queen of Peace School, serving a total of 521 students.
-These schools focus on primary education, with secondary options available nearby.
-The area has fewer school places per 100 residents (7.6) compared to the regional average (13.6), indicating some students may attend schools in adjacent areas.
+Educational provision includes Hendon Primary School and Our Lady Queen of Peace School, serving a total of 521 students.
+These schools focus exclusively on primary education, with secondary options available in nearby areas.
+The area has 7.6 school places per 100 residents, below the regional average of 13.6.
+Some students may attend schools in adjacent regions due to this imbalance.

 Frequently Asked Questions - Education